ayadav1995/linux/README.md

 - configure the VM to be able to run the make commands by installing necessary tools run certain install commands like libncurses-dev flex bison openssl etc
+- Created ReadMe file and document the steps followed

 Abhishek Yadav
 - Fork the original torvalds/linux repository to personal github